Monitoring Kubernetes

-Most of the components in the Kubernetes control plane export metrics in Prometheus format.
-Collectord can read these metrics and forward them to Splunk Enterprise or Splunk Cloud.
-Our installation has default configurations for collecting metrics from the Kubernetes API Server, Scheduler, Controller Manager, Kubelets, and etcd cluster.
-In most Kubernetes providers, you don’t need to do additional configuration to see these metrics.
+Most Kubernetes control plane components expose metrics in Prometheus format, and Collectord can scrape them and forward the values to Splunk Enterprise or Splunk Cloud.
+Out of the box, Collectord ships with default configurations for the Kubernetes API Server, Scheduler, Controller Manager, Kubelets, and etcd — on most providers, you don’t need to change anything to start seeing these metrics.

 Forwarding metrics from Pods